 - The ultra-stable Classic Dobsonian base keeps the reflector optical tube balanced for point-and-view ease of use

-This is a great telescope with the optical strength to please both the beginner and others astronomer.
+This is a great telescope with the optical strength to please both the beginner and other astronomers.

 8. Celestron 21061 AstroMaster 70AZ Refractor Telescope